RickKotlarz/Security-Copilot-Plugins-dev/Prompt Engineering Workshop/Module 1 - Basics of Prompt Engineering/readme.md

 ### Prompting basics

-Basic elements of an effective prompt within Security Copilot include:
-1. Goal - specific, security-related information that you need
-2. Context - why you need this information or how you plan to use it
-3. Source - known information, data sources, plugins or skills that Security Copilot should use
-4. Expectations - format or target audience you want the response tailored to (if relevant)

 While the order of these isn't important, including them in your prompts definitely improves the outcome.

 ![Image](./images/001_module1_basic_elements.png)